 The Company recognizes financial assets and financial liabilities on the date it becomes a party to the contractual provisions of the instruments.
 A regular way purchase of financial assets is recognized using the trade date accounting.
-Financial liabilities are not recognized unless one of the parties has performed or the contract is a derivative contract.
+Financial liabilities are not recognized unless one of the parties has a legal or constructive obligation or the contract is a derivative contract.